Autism (ASD) Assessment & Multisensory Learning Support in Ashbury

 Empowering Individuals with Autism/ASD through Multisensory Therapy/Tutoring

-Mainstream education often fails to effectively engage students with autism and related conditions, as it is primarily designed for the majority.
-At Neurosensory, our therapists and teachers take an individualised approach that recognises the value of their special interests in fostering engagement and facilitating growth.
-Our approach combines organic, creative, and structured elements to provide a holistic learning experience.
+Mainstream education is primarily directed towards the majority, which may not adequately engage students with autism and related conditions.
+However, at Neurosensory, our therapists and teachers adopt an individualised approach that appreciates the unique strengths and interests of each student.
+We view their special interests not as hindrances, but as catalysts for engagement and growth.
+Our approach encompasses organic, creative, and structured elements to create a dynamic and effective learning environment.

 Multisensory tutoring autism Ashbury